ClickCease Control Garden Insects Naturally | San Francisco | Arborist Now - Arborist Now

 Colorado Potato Beetle

-The adult potato beetle is yellow-orange with ten black stripes on wing covers.
-They are found on potatoes, tomatoes, cherry tomatoes, eggplant, and petunias throughout North America.
+The adult potato beetle is yellow-orange with ten black stripes on its wing covers.
+They are found on potatoes, tomatoes, cherry tomatoes, eggplants, and petunias throughout North America.
 Potato beetles defoliate plants, reducing yields or killing young plants.
 To control:

 • Apply floating row covers